Struggling to get a clear price for your custom plush t […]

 ASTM F963 (USA)

-- Small parts & use/abuse
+- Small parts and attachment strength

 CPSIA (USA)

-- Lead & phthalates limits
+- Lead and phthalates limits

-- Third-party testing
+- Third-party testing path

 Deliverables